 • When you fry the pickles, keep the bowl of batter close to the pot of oil so that you can easily transfer the battered pickles into the oil.

-A pickle slice being dipped into a bowl of beer batter.
+A slice being dipped into a bowl of beer batter.

-Choose a beer should that has lighter color.
+For beer batter, choose a beer that has a lighter color.
 Lagers work well for a mild flavored batter to let the pickles really shine.
 You can try a lighter colored ale if you want a more complex taste.
 I like to use a Belgian style wheat ale.
 Belgian style wheat ale makes a delicious batter that cooks up flavorful with great results every time.

 Fried pickles on a sheet pan, garnished with parsley.

-These fried pickles are a must-try recipe.
+You have to try this fried pickles recipe!
 It is amazing how the humble pickle can become a real crowd pleaser with the right treatment!

 Fried Pickles